AdelleKing/WineShack/README.md

 ### **Common Features**

-The navigation element used from the bootstrap framework.
-A base template was used then extended using Jinga reducing the amount of code written but also reducing the duplication of code.
+The navigation element used throughout the site is from the bootstrap framework.
+A base template was used which was extended using Jinga reducing the amount of code written and reducing the duplication of code.

 Within the product pages there is the ability to see more information about the product.

-Within the checkout pages a form using Cripsy Forms was used to render details to the page as well as then save the details within other parts of the site.
+Within the checkout pages a form using Cripsy Forms was used to render details to the page as well as then save the details to be used within other parts of the site.

 ### **Future-Enhancements**